Dante / The Way Of All Flesh

 david zwirner, new york ny

-“Boys” and “Girls” were exhibited in Behind The Green Door at Harris Lieberman Gallery, New York, NY in Summer 2010.
+“Boys” and “Girls” from the Erotic Polaroids Series have also been exhibited in NYC 1993: Experimental, Jet Set, Trash and No Star, New Museum and Behind The Green Door at Harris Lieberman Gallery, both in New York, NY.

 MORE